You are strongly advised to test your chosen camera with the demonstration version of each application before purchasing software.

 More About Webcams

 Webcams capture the image in front of them and send it to a device such as a computer.
 The computer can transmit the image over a network to long-distance viewers.
-The entry level B3 HD webcam can be used with all three of our products.
+The entry level B3 HD webcam can be used with all our products.

 One of the vital considerations in the purchase of a webcam is the resolution.
 To understand why resolution is important, buyers first need to know what it is and how it affects picture quality for a webcam.